 Before coming to Iceland, this one was on top of my list.
 Just looking at the pictures of floating icebergs looking like giant Swarovski crystals shimmering under the light was enough to dream about what I will be seeing.

 After exiting the ring road of Iceland, Route 1, we park our car.
-Gail and I put on our thickest sweaters and jackets since we assume it will be very cold on the boat.
+(We did rent a campervan from a similar site to Rent.is, but we also rented a car to drive around and explore so we took the car to ensure safety on the roads) Gail and I put on our thickest sweaters and jackets since we assume it will be very cold on the boat.
 You can already feel the temperature difference when you are near the lake.
 We are a bit upset since it is a cloudy day.
 The pictures may not come out great.
 I try to capture this magnificent beauty as best I can.

 I think the whole boat ride is like a dream.
 I have never been this close to any iceberg, let alone on a lake completely covered with hundreds of them.
 The crispness of the air matches the crisp look of these giant sculptures that nature has carved for a thousand years.
 The colors are unbelievable.
 Some icebergs are opaque and some are semi-transparent, letting the light softly pass through their bodies.
 All shades of sweet light-blue colors play with the lights and blend into the pure whiteness of the chunk ices.